rock-core/tools-apaka/README.md

     autoproj update
 ```

-Follow the questions for configuration and select your prepared release for the debian packages.
+Follow the questions for configuration and select your prepared release for the Debian packages.
 Finally start a new shell, reload the env.sh and call amake.
-This should finall install all required Debian packages and remaining required packages, which might have not been packaged.
+This should finally install all required Debian packages and remaining required packages, which might have not been packaged.

 ### Features

 * multiple autoproj workspace can reuse the existing set of Rock Debian packages
-* multiple releases of the Rock Debian packages can be installed in parallel, the target folder is typically /opt/rock/release-name
+* multiple releases of the Rock Debian packages can be installed in parallel, the target folder is typically /opt/rock/*release-name*
-* in order to enforce the usage of a source package in a workspace create a file autoproj/deb_blacklist.yml containing the name of the particular package.
-This will disable automatically the use of this debian package and all that depend on that package, e.g., to disable base/types and all packages that start with simulation/ create a deb_blacklist.yml with the following content:
+* in order to enforce the usage of a source package in a workspace create a file
+  autoproj/deb_blacklist.yml containing the name of the particular package.
+This
+  will disable automatically the use of this Debian package and all that depend
+  on that package, e.g., to disable base/types add all packages that start with
+  simulation/ create a deb_blacklist.yml with the following content:

 ```
     ---